roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

+===

- ****** Something...
-Talk About in Tx Ch.
-02 ****** byTx_Tall_Tales© It took a good bit to get her where he needed.
+It took a good bit to get her where he needed.
 Two ropes around her neck, and an hour of battle had her wearied to the point where it seemed he might safely approach her.
 A job better handled by two, but they were short that day.
 He could handle it.

  Miguel found him there, treating the cut on her leg, moving closer slowly.
 Didn't want to spook her.